ckipp01/chronica/blog/useful-cs-commands.md

 dependencies we'd be bringing in by including this.
 So the question becomes: what is the easiest way to check this?
 Enter `cs resolve`.
 The `resolve` command is a quick way to print out transitive dependencies of one or more other dependencies.
-So, I did the following.
+So, I did the following:

 ```sh